GLD can be used as a 48ch multi-track interface by adding a Dante option card.

 2) Connect your computer's Ethernet port to either the Primary or Secondary port on the Dante card.
-Audinate recommend Cat5e or higher cable.
-For runs longer than a few meters, consider using shielded cable.
+Audinate recommends Cat5e or higher cable.
+For runs longer than a few meters, consider using a shielded cable.

 3) Ensure your network card is set to DHCP mode.